pfpimenta/kep_gnn/README.md

 A short paper was published at the 2023 IEEE ICTAI conference, and a full paper has also been submitted to a journal.

-*WARNING*: the rest of this README file below is outdated and will be updated soon with clear instructions on how to install, setup, use, reproduce results and extend the work.
+*WARNING*: the rest of this README file below will be updated soon with clear instructions on how to install, setup, use, reproduce results and extend the work.

 ## Project description